bdowd91/Project-1/Proposal.md

-# Project Proposal: College Football Success
+# Project Proposal: Recruiting and Team Statistics and their impact on overall Program Success

 ## Team Members